-If you have been wondering how to plant cauliflower, you will find that it is not difficult.
-Growing cauliflower can be done right along with your other closely related plants like broccoli, kale and turnips.
+If you’ve been wondering how to plant cauliflower (Brassica oleracea var. botrytis), you’ll find that it is not difficult once you know what it likes.
+Growing cauliflower can be done alongside other closely related plants like broccoli, kale and turnips.

 Best Time to Plant Cauliflower